nitishsahni/PandemapCore/README.md

 This is backend of Pandemap, the winning submission for the IBM Call for Code 2020 Global University Track.

 Pandemap is a location suggestion system for college students that recommends the least crowded places nearby using computer vision and location data.
-This README goes in-depth into explaining what the application is, what technologies it uses and how to run the application locally.

 ![Pandemap Screenshots](https://raw.githubusercontent.com/tejjogani/Pandemap/master/resources/screenshots.png)